ppy/osu-wiki/news/2023/2023-09-20-project-loved-six-years-september-2023.md

 Before we get into the picks for September, we would like to take a moment to thank *you*!
 Yes, ***you***!
 For helping us keep Project Loved alive.

 September 2023 marks our **6th year of operation**, with the first ever round of Project Loved, formerly Loved Captain's Pick, debuting all the way back in September of 2017!
 Time sure flies when you're having fun, huh?
 If you want a real trip down memory lane or if you're a big osu! history buff, head on over to check out the [first ever news post about Loved Captain's Pick](https://osu.ppy.sh/home/news/2017-09-25-introducing-the-loved-captains-pick)!
-If that's not enough for you, our very own ::MegaMix\1Craft::{ user=18152711 } has made a handy website to view [every single Project Loved news post that's ever been made](https://megamix.dev/lvd/newsposts_list/)!
+If that's not enough for you, our very own ::MegaMix_Craft::{ user=18152711 } has made a handy website to view [every single Project Loved news post that's ever been made](https://megamix.dev/lvd/newsposts_list/)!
 If you want to see how Project Loved has changed over the years, there's no better way than this!

 We would like to also extend a big thank you to the original pioneers of Project Loved, ::Toy::{ user=2757689 } and ::Kaifin::{ user=2596942 }, as well as [anyone and everyone involved throughout the years](https://loved.sh/contributors), big or small, for planting the seed that would eventually bloom into the Project Loved we have today.
 None of this would have been possible without the assistance from the osu! team either, but an especially big thank you goes to the one and only ::swole seagull::{ user=102335 } for their continued assistance whenever we encounter speed bumps along the way.